Estimated reading time: 9 minutes

 To join this trek, you will start from Lukla and travel to Namche Bazar.
 After 2 nights in Namche Bazar, you will trek to the Gokyo Valley.
 After a few days of the trek, you will reach Gokyo Lake.
 Next, you will explore the valley, including the summit of Gokyo Peak (5483 metres).
 The summit offers a fantastic panoramic view of Cho Oyo, Everest, and Makalu from the peak.
 Furthermore, travelling through Khumbu Himal, Gokyo Valley, the Chola Pass, and Everest Base Camp will reward you with the most dramatic landscape views.

 You can treat the trek as one of the most adventurous in the Himalayas, as it follows the route via a high pass into Khumbu.
 Crossing the high Pass, you will return to Lukla following the route through Everest Base Camp, Kala Pathar, Tyangboche monastery, Khumjung village, and Namche Bazar.

 The Pass is a high-altitude mountain between Gokyo Lake and Everest Base Camp, at 533o metres.
 The trek traverses glaciers and rocky terrain, offering breathtaking views from the Pass.
 It is considered one of the most difficult treks in the Khumbu region due to its challenging ascents, steep descents and unpredictable weather conditions.

 Physical Difficulty of the Chola Pass Trek

-As mentioned above, the trek is ranked among the most challenging treks and physically demanding.
+As mentioned above, the trek is among the most challenging and physically demanding.
 It requires you to be in good physical shape as it involves long, steep climbs and descents that can be quite strenuous for novice hikers.
-Therefore it is important to prepare well beforehand.
+Therefore, it is important to prepare well beforehand.
 In addition, altitude sickness can be challenging.